ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 Fact cache not working
 ~~~~~~~~~~~~~~~~~~~~~~~

-Make sure the system timezone on the execution node matches ``settings.TIME_ZONE`` (default is 'UTC') on climber.
+Make sure the system timezone on the execution node matches ``settings.TIME_ZONE`` (default is 'UTC') on ascender.
 Fact caching relies on comparing modified times of artifact files, and these modified times are not timezone-aware.
-Therefore, it is critical that the timezones of the execution nodes match climber's timezone setting.
+Therefore, it is critical that the timezones of the execution nodes match ascender's timezone setting.

 To set the system timezone to UTC: